EndPointCorp/end-point-blog/2012/03/28/cancan-railsadmin.html.md

 ### Conclusion

 CanCan is decoupled from authentication and the notion of roles, which yields quite a bit of flexibility in its use.
-Combine RailsAdmin, CanCan, Devise, and [our mountable ecommerce Rails Engine](/blog/2012/01/06/piggybak-mountable-ecommerce-ruby-on), and you've got a powerful set of tools for development of a custom Ruby on Rails ecommerce application with a powerful admin interface, flexible user authorization and authentication, and an extensible ecommerce solution.
+Combine RailsAdmin, CanCan, Devise, and [our mountable ecommerce Rails Engine](/blog/2012/01/06/piggybak-mountable-ecommerce-ruby-on), and you’ve got a powerful set of tools for development of a custom Ruby on Rails ecommerce application with a powerful admin interface, flexible user authorization and authentication, and an extensible ecommerce solution.